Climate change - driving forces

 EU policy context

 The EU’s progress on greenhouse gas (GHG) emission reduction is evaluated against targets set in its political commitments.
 The EU succeeded in reducing its GHG emissions beyond the amounts agreed on in the first commitment period (2008-2012) of the Kyoto Protocol.
-According to projections, the target set for 2020 in the 2020 climate & energy package, a 20 % reduction of GHG emissions compared with 1990, will also be met.
-The EU is working towards cutting at least 40 % of its emissions in 2030 compared with 1990, as target set in the 2030 climate & energy framework and in accordance with the EU's commitment to the Paris agreement.
+The target set for 2020 in the 2020 climate & energy package, a 20 % reduction of GHG emissions compared with 1990, was also met.
+The EU is working towards cutting 55 % of its emissions in 2030 compared with 1990, as target set in the 2030 climate & energy framework and in accordance with the EU's commitment to the Paris agreement.
 By 2050 the EU aims to be climate neutral.

 Countries in Europe will face severe challenges such as heat extremes, water scarcity, forest fires, sea level rise, storm surges, floods and landslides.
 This is why, in 2013, the EU adopted the EU Adaptation Strategy to enhance preparedness and resilience in Europe.
 Complementing the activities of Member States, the strategy supports action by promoting greater coordination and information-sharing between Member States, and by ensuring that adaptation considerations are addressed in all relevant EU policies.
 To reflect and to respond to the accelerating occurrence of extreme weather events and climate impacts, and the new political context provided by the Paris Agreement, an evaluation of the EU Adaptation Strategy was published in November 2018.
 The European Commission will continue working on making Europe more climate-resilient.